PoisotLab/ms_metaweb_transfer/manuscript.md

 the proportion of variance explained increases smoothly at higher dimensions.
-For this reason, we default back to a threshold that explains 60% of the variance in the underlying data, corresponding to 12 dimensions - *i.e.* a tradeoff between accuracy and reduced number of features.
+For this reason, we default back to a threshold that explains 60% of the variance in the underlying data, corresponding to 12 dimensions - *i.e.* a tradeoff between accuracy and a reduced number of features.

 A RDPG estimates the probability of observing interactions between nodes (species) as a function of the nodes' latent variables.
 The latent variables